-Targets set are ongoing, but impact seen in 2021-2022 is detailed below:
+Targets set are ongoing, but impact seen in 2022-2023 is detailed below:

-- There remains a gap between the percentage of children achieving GLD (61% for 2021-22) and the percentage of PPG children achieving GLD (10% for 2021-22).
-This remains as a target. - WellComm was used effectively in EYFS to assess and develop children's skills with focussed interventions.
-In Nursery, 20/33 achieved age-related expectations by the end of the year, whereas only 15/33 were age-related at the start of the year.
-In Reception, 18 did not pass age-related expectations in the Autumn term and only 2 did not pass by the end of year, showing that WellComm made a positive impact.
-The 2 children that did not pass in Reception have SEN and EAL. - The Phonics check in Summer '22 showed 66% of children passing overall which is a slight increase on pre-pandemic levels.
-For the PPG group there was a 13% pass rate, showing a significant gap between PPG and non PPG children.
-This continues to be a target area. - Assessments show gaps closing in some areas, especially Reading in KS1.
-Almost all children are making good or better progress in all areas, with the majority of eligible pupils who do not have a significant learning difficulty attaining at least an age-appropriate standard or better in reading, writing and maths - PPG who are more able attaining above curriculum expectations in reading, writing and maths. - Assessments show good or better progress at end of EYFS - Leuven scale assessments show progress in key skill areas - Progress of SEND PPG children is tracked termly, with IEP reviews showing good or better progress from their starting points.
-End of year data shows that in Reading, Writing and Maths SEND children without PP attain slightly better than SEND with PP. - IEP targets are appropriate and contribute to accelerated progress - The Jigsaw whole school PSHE scheme is used consistently in all year groups and the children respond well to lessons.
+- There remains a gap between the percentage of children achieving GLD (65% for 2022-23) and the percentage of PPG children achieving GLD (44% for 2022-23).
+Although there was an improvement of 34% from 22-23, this remains as a target. - WellComm was used effectively in EYFS to assess and develop children's skills with focussed interventions.
+In Nursery, 24/37 achieved age-related expectations by the end of the year, whereas only 12/37 were age-related at the start of the year.
+In Reception, 34 (18 previous year) did not pass age-related expectations in the Autumn term and only 7 (2) did not pass by the end of year.
+All pupils however made at least two levels progress showing that WellComm made a positive impact.
+The 7 children that did not pass in Reception all had SEND bar one, whose attendance was only 51%. - The Phonics check in Summer '23 showed 69% of children passing overall which is an increase from Summer '22 (66%).
+For the PPG group there was a 36% pass rate, showing a gap between PPG and non PPG children.
+Although there was an improvement of 23% from 22-23, this continues to be a target area. - Assessments show gaps closing in Reading, Writing and Maths in KS1.
+Almost all children are making good or better progress in all areas, with the majority of eligible pupils who do not have a significant learning difficulty attaining at least an age-appropriate standard or better in all areas.
+The increase in PP children achieving at the expected level is greater than the increase for all children. - PPG who are more able attain above curriculum expectations in reading, writing and maths. - Assessments show good or better progress at end of EYFS. - Leuven scale assessments show progress in key skill areas. - Progress of SEND PPG children is tracked termly.
+IEP reviews show good or better progress from their starting points, with 94% targets partially or fully met by the end of the year.
+In Reading, Writing and Maths, SEND children without PP attain slightly better than SEND with PP. - IEP targets are appropriate and contribute to accelerated progress. - The Jigsaw whole school PSHE scheme is used consistently in all year groups and the children respond well to lessons.
 Children, including those eligible for PPG are becoming better able to face difficulties positively rather than reaching a crisis point, displaying more confidence and motivation.
 Where specific work has been put into place with an individual, the Pastoral Team in school have provided timely and effective support and good progress has been seen with self-esteem and resilience. - Workshops took place for Maths in EYFS, the Phonics Check in Year 1 and an introduction to SATs for parents in Year 2.
-Feedback from parents was very positive and these will continue in 2022-23.
-Structured conversations and family consultations were well attended (carried out via telephone or face to face).
+A whole school Little Wandle workshop also took place.
+Feedback from parents was very positive and these will continue in 2023-24.
+Family consultations were well attended.
 Parents continued to support learning well through homework and scribing in reading records.
-Nursery continued to use 'take home bags', which were well received by families. - Attendance for all children continued to be a challenge throughout the year, due to Covid 19.
+Nursery continued to use 'take home bags', which were well received by families.

+Attendance for all children continued to be a challenge throughout the year.
 PPG attendance was still below that of all other children.
 This continues as a target.